loft-demos/vcluster-platform-demo-app-template/docs/self-service-enablement/README.md

 - seeded users: [`vcluster-gitops/users/users.yaml`](../../vcluster-gitops/users/users.yaml)
 - a custom project role with limited troubleshooting access: [`vcluster-gitops/project-roles/project-user-with-logs.yaml`](../../vcluster-gitops/project-roles/project-user-with-logs.yaml)
 - a default self-service template and a seeded example vCluster instance: [`vcluster-gitops/virtual-cluster-templates/base/default.yaml`](../../vcluster-gitops/virtual-cluster-templates/base/default.yaml) and [`vcluster-gitops/virtual-cluster-instances/api-framework-qa.yaml`](../../vcluster-gitops/virtual-cluster-instances/api-framework-qa.yaml)

-Create a new use case only if we want a one-click packaged version of this flow that installs extra demo artifacts specifically for enablement sessions.

 ## Best-Fit Repo Setup